• Skip to main content

 Instructions

-• Add the remaining wet ingredients (mashed bananas, yoghurt, vanilla) and stir until combined.
+• Add the brown sugar and oil and stir until combined.

 Notes